 - Cover and simmer 20-25 minutes or until sweet potatoes are tender.

 - Make a half batch of cornbread.
 Drop by large spoonfuls onto vegetable mixture.

 - The original recipe said: Cover and simmer about 15 minutes more or until toothpick inserted into center of dumplings comes out clean.
 I decided to turn my oven on to 400 degrees and bake the whole pot for 15-20 minutes, and it was much more effective.

 Thanks to my Aunt Karen and cousin Ashley for sharing their recipe.

 I had a hard time getting all the cornbread done on the stovetop alone, but I also made a full batch, which filled the pot more than “spoonfuls”.
 Luckily, even cooking on the stovetop for the recommended time PLUS in the oven for 15 minutes didn’t burn the bottom part, so it’s hard to completely make this dish a disaster.

 I was so tempted to add garlic to this recipe, and if I had fresh spinach on hand, I’m sure some would have snuck into the pot, but I was trying to make a dish without altering the very first time.
 Perhaps I’d try adding an entire box of frozen spinach next time; greens are such a good match with white beans.

-If you want to cook up a pound or two of dry chickpeas all at once, here are some other recipes using chickepeas/garbanzo beans to round out your meal plan: chickpea wraps, turkey chili, cabbage soup variation, and put on cold lettuce salads or a Greek pasta salad.
+If you want to cook up a pound or two of dry chickpeas all at once, here are some other recipes using chickepeas/garbanzo beans to round out your meal plan: chickpea wraps, turkey chili (Recipe available in The Everything Beans Book), cabbage soup variation, and put on cold lettuce salads or a Greek pasta salad.